Graph Modeling, How to, Styling

 Graphlytic visualization - custom icons import

 • We can add our custom icons to the pool of icons.
-Graphlytic application supports jpg, png, gif file types.
-For our use case, we purchased png icons from https://www.flaticon.com/.
-We just need to drag-and-drop the custom icons to the 'icons' folder.
-In case of any questions, please follow the documentation here.
+Graphlytic application supports jpg, png, and gif file types.
+For our use case, we purchased PNG icons from https://www.flaticon.com/.
+We just need to drag and drop the custom icons into the 'icons' panel on the Application Settings page.
+If you have any questions, please follow the documentation here.

-• When applying a new style mapper, such as we did for the 'Background image' it's good to save the mapper by clicking on the 'Manage' button, then selecting the 'Save as' option.
+• When applying a new style mapper, such as we did for the 'Background image,' it's good to save the mapper by clicking on the 'Manage' button and then selecting the 'Save as' option.
 You can see the steps described in the following short clip:

 Graphlytic visualization - custom icons styling

-The next step is to add the rule to highlight nodes with hidden relationships, i.e. nodes where neighbor nodes are not displayed yet.
-We've decided to visualize the nodes with the hidden relationships with red border color.
+The next step is to add the rule highlighting nodes with hidden relationships, i.e., nodes where neighbor nodes are not displayed yet.
+We've decided to visualize the nodes with the hidden relationships with a red border color.
 To do this, we follow the below-described steps and the attached print screen:

 • We select the 'Discrete' Mapper type.
 Graphlytic gives us suggestions for the color schema.
 If we want to change the color we want for the border of the nodes, we just click on the color square for the property value we wish to change.
 In our case, we select the light blue color for the borderline of nodes with no hidden relationships (i.e. zero value for the property), and the red color for values other than zero.

 • Note: We might as well use the 'Linear' mapping for this property, as we can scale the color for values from zero hidden relationships up to the maximal value for the hidden relationships.
-In such a case, we can think of an example, where the 'Minimum' value (zero hidden relationships) could have a white color, which will make the borders of nodes invisible due to the white background color of the canvas; and the red color for the 'Maximum' value, which will make Graphlytic automatically calculate the shades between white and red color with the growing amount of hidden relationships.
-For this type of 'Linear' mapping we just need to be aware that the calculation of the color for the nodes is done every time we explore additional nodes.
+In such a case, we can think of an example where the 'Minimum' value (zero hidden relationships) could have a white color, which will make the borders of nodes invisible due to the white background color of the canvas and the red color for the 'Maximum' value, which will make Graphlytic automatically calculate the shades between white and red color with the growing amount of hidden relationships.
+For this type of 'Linear' mapping, we just need to be aware that the color for the nodes is calculated every time we explore additional nodes.

 • When done, it's worth saving the mapper again by clicking on the 'Manage' button, then selecting the 'Save as' option: